ericodle/coral_geometry_modeling/README.md

 ## Repository Contents

-- **Data**: Contains datasets and measurements used in our research.
-- **Code**: Includes scripts and tools for modeling and analyzing colony growth.
-- **Documentation**: Detailed documentation on our research methods and findings.
+- **Code**: Includes a Jupyter Notebook with linked Google Colab environment for quick access to our mathematical models.
-- **License**: Information about the licensing terms for using our code and data.
+- **License**: Information about the licensing terms for using our code.

-## How to Use

-If you're interested in our research or would like to explore the code and data, feel free to clone or fork this repository.
-You can find detailed instructions on running our analysis scripts and accessing the datasets in the `Documentation` section.

 ## Contributions